-The SPHN call does not specify a maximum number of co-applicants.
-However, in alignment with the PHRT call for PM/PH research projects (see https://www.sfa-phrt.ch/about), such consortia are typically composed of 2-6 applicants.
+The SPHN call does not specify a maximum number of applicants.
+However, management and governance of the project are part of the evaluation criteria.

 The funding requested for all associated applicants together should not exceed 20% of the total amount requested from SPHN.

 Yes, but only if it is necessary to reach the primary goals of the SPHN initiative (e.g. interoperability).
 This limitation, however, only concerns funding through SPHN.

 In case of a joint SPHN-PHRT project, the ETH SFA PHRT explicitly invites large scale data generation (www.sfa-phrt.ch).
 Projects should therefore collaborate with PHRT for large scale data generation.
 However, only ETH Domain research groups are eligible for PHRT funding.

 Only funds, which are transferred by the host institution to an account/credit line administered by the applicant are to be considered as cash contributions.